ulfschneider/ulf.website/content/posts/design/2021-05-20-design-systems-for-everyone.md

 outline: true
 tags: [design, css, courses, star]
 ---
 Ethan Marcotte has [four new courses on design systems](https://thegymnasium.com/design-systems), available for free at Aquent Gymnasium.
-These are my notes about the excellent first course, *[Design systems for everyone](https://thegymnasium.com/design-systems#everyone)*.
+These are my notes about the excellent first course, [<cite>Design systems for everyone</cite>](https://thegymnasium.com/design-systems#everyone).

 [[toc]]